okta/okta-auth-js/README.md

 * Retrieve and store an OpenID Connect (OIDC) token
 * Get an Okta session

+> :warning: The developer docs may be written for an earlier version of this library.
+See [Migrating from previous versions](#migrating-from-previous-versions).

 You can also browse the full [API reference documentation](#api-reference).

 ### Usage with Typescript